methodgames/methodgames.github.io/roleplay.md

 #### Combat and Interactions:
 - No killing on sight (KOS), random death match (RDM), or griefing (ex. placing traps, authorizing on a TC to deny access, building with the intention of building blocking, etc.)
 - No roleplaying (RP) as a killer, thief, bounty hunter, etc. and no using RP as a cover or excuse for killing people.
+Prisoner hoods and handcuffs should only be used with the player's consent.

 #### Conflict Resolution:
 - <u>If you have a disagreement with another player, please try to roleplay to a solution or respectfully come to a resolution before resorting to a ticket.<u>